 Four Lesser Known Reasons Why People Divorce

 Want to know what causes divorce?
-The reasons for divorce can be as varied as the unique individuals who are ending their marriage.
-Many marriages end for reasons that may be more well-known, such as infidelity or a lack of intimacy.
-Other marriages may end for reasons that may not be as commonly discussed.
-There may be no one cause for divorce, but there can be some characteristics that are more commonly found in marriages that end.
-However, whatever the reasons are for ending a marriage, it can help to know that there may also be hope.
+The reasons for divorce can be as varied as the unique people who are ending their marriage.
+Many marriages end in divorce for reasons that may be more well-known, such as infidelity or a lack of intimacy.
+In other cases, the reasons for divorce might not be as clear-cut or easily understood.
+There may be no single cause for divorce, but there can be some characteristics that are more commonly found in marriages that end in divorce.
+However, whatever the reasons are for divorcing, it can help to know that there may also be hope.
 People can find paths to move forward in positive ways after divorce no matter why it might occur.

 CaptionGetty/jeffbergen